Part II. Definitions and General Requirements

 "Reduction" means measures designed to reduce or eliminate human exposure to lead-based paint hazards through methods including interim controls and abatement.

-"Target housing" means any housing constructed prior to 1978, except for housing for the elderly, or persons with disabilities (unless any one or more children age six years or under resides or is expected to reside in such housing for the elderly or persons with disabilities) or any zero-bedroom dwelling.
+"Target housing" means any housing constructed prior to 1978, except for housing for the elderly or persons with disabilities (unless any one or more children six years of age or younger reside or is expected to reside in such housing for the elderly or persons with disabilities) or any zero-bedroom dwelling.

 "Training curriculum" means an established set of course topics for instruction in an accredited lead training program for a particular discipline designed to provide specialized knowledge and skills.

-"Training hour" means at least 50 minutes of actual instruction, including, but not limited to, time devoted to lecture, learning activities, small group activities, demonstrations, evaluations, and/or hands-on experience.
+"Training hour" means at least 50 minutes of actual instruction, including time devoted to lecture, learning activities, small group activities, demonstrations, evaluations, and hands-on experience.

 "Training manager" means the individual responsible for administering a training program and monitoring the performance of the instructors.